Top 10 Best Natural Bodybuilders of All Time

 Can you build as much muscle naturally as with steroids?

 No—PEDs significantly accelerate muscle growth and recovery.
-However, a genetically gifted and highly disciplined natural athlete can still achieve an exceptional physique that rivals or even surpasses some enhanced athletes in symmetry, conditioning, and aesthetics.
+However, a genetically gifted and highly disciplined natural athlete can still achieve an exceptional physique that rivals some enhanced athletes in symmetry, conditioning, and aesthetics.
 The main difference is that natural growth is slower and requires more precise management of training, diet, and recovery.

 What federations are considered the most reliable for drug testing?